 Before you start using e-cigarettes and e-liquids, it’s important to understand what they contain.

-The other main ingredients used in e-Liquids are flavourings and Nicotine, and these are dissolved into the bases to create the finished liquid.
-When using an e-cigarette, it is the base fluids that produce the smoke or vapour that is visible to the naked eye.
+The other main ingredients used in e-liquids are flavourings and Nicotine, which are dissolved into the bases to create the finished liquid.
+When using an e-cigarette, the base fluids produce the smoke or vapour that is visible to the naked eye.

-In terms of flavours, the options available are almost endless with tobacco e-liquids and menthol being popular due to their similarity with regular smoking.
-However, many other flavours exist inspired by fruits, drinks, sweets and foodstuffs.
-The quality of the flavouring used, where is it derived from and how it is applied to the base components are all essential aspects of creating great tasting e-liquids.
+The options available in terms of flavours are almost endless.
+Tobacco e-liquids and menthol are popular due to their similarity to regular smoking.
+However, many other flavours exist inspired by fruits, drinks, sweets, and foodstuffs.
+The quality of the flavouring used, where it is derived from, and how it is applied to the base components are all essential aspects of creating great-tasting e-liquids.

 Nicotine